prabhjeet2570-spec/Scaling-Laws-for-Language-Models-on-Symbolic-Music-Data/README.md

+## Disclaimer: I made use of AI tools during the execution of this project and used Grammarly for improving the writing quality of the project report.

 # Scaling Laws for Music Language Models

 A comprehensive study investigating whether neural scaling laws, originally discovered for text language models, apply to music modeling.
 This project trains decoder-only transformers and LSTMs of varying sizes on ABC notation and analyzes how validation loss scales with model size.